vercel/next.js/docs/advanced-features/custom-error-page.md

 If you have a custom `_app` with `getInitialProps`, the automatic static optimization will not be able to be applied since you are defining a global data dependency.
 A `pages/404` file can still be added in this case even though the optimization will not be applied.

-A 404 page can end up being visited very often, this means rendering the `_error` page every time it is visited which increases the load on your server or increases the invocations for serverless functions.
-This additional load on your infrastructure is not ideal as it costs more and is a slower experience.
-Using the two above strategies to ensure the 404 page is static allows you to achieve the above benefits and have a more optimal 404 page.
+A 404 page may be accessed very often.
+Rendering the `_error` page for every visit increases the load for your server or the invocations for serverless functions.
+This can result in increased costs and slow experiences.
+You can avoid this by making 404 pages static.